MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 You can use a PowerShell script to change the tenant-level setting `enableSystemAdminsToChangeSiteVisibility`.

-> [!IMPORTANT]
-> Effective October 1, 2023, system administrators can't change site visibility when the tenant-level setting is null.
-Set the value for `enableSystemAdminsToChangeSiteVisibility` to either `true` or `false`.

 To get the current value of the tenant-level setting, use the [Get-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/get-tenantsettings) command.
 For example:
 >